 I’ll show you several types of these flea products and go over the pros and cons of each type of treatment so that you can make the decision that’s right for you.

-The main player when it comes to dry flea shampoos is the Vet’s Best Flea and Tick Waterless Bath Foam for Dogs.
+The main player when it comes to dry flea shampoos is the Vet’s Best Flea and Tick Waterless Bath Foam for Dogs. (paid link)

 This is a product that relies on clove and peppermint natural oils to kill fleas.
 It doesn’t contain any insecticides or harsh chemicals.
 It does have a VERY strong smell because of the natural oils, but most people find the smell pleasant.